-My previous research primarily focuses on developing new techniques for proving lower bounds in communication complexity, motivated by challenges in cryptography, quantum advantage, and circuit lower bounds.
+My previous research primarily focused on developing new techniques in communication complexity, motivated by challenges in quantum advantage, cryptography, and circuit lower bounds.

 Proving strong lower bounds in one-way NOF communication remains highly challenging.
-Strong deterministic one-way NOF lower bounds will imply \(\mathrm{ACC}^0\) circuit lower bounds [HG91, BT94] and lower bounds for well-known problems in additive combinatorics [LPS17].
+Strong deterministic one-way NOF lower bounds will imply \(\mathrm{ACC}^0\) circuit lower bounds [HG91, BT94], size-depth trade-offs of circuits [Valiant77], and lower bounds for well-known problems in additive combinatorics [LPS17].

 In this paper, we propose a gadgetless lifting framework that extends query-to-communication lifting techniques to the gadgetless setting.